How to know lien from loan, and what to keep in mind when buying and selling a vehicle

 There are various ways to check for a lien on a car:

 - View the vehicle title for details of any past and current liens.
-Bear in mind the information on titles will vary state to state.
+The information on titles will vary from state to state.

-- Asking the seller for a copy of the lien release document may also help.
+- Ask the seller for a copy of the lien release document.

 - Get a vehicle history check with an online provider like CarFax or AutoCheck.
-Besides revealing any outstanding liens, these reports provide details like whether the car was involved in an accident.
-There’s typically a charge for such services.
+Besides revealing any open liens, these reports provide details like whether the car was involved in an accident.
+There’s normally a charge for such services.

 What to know when selling

-When selling a vehicle, one option is simply to pay off the balance of the loan to release the lien.
-That might take place over the course of several months by adding to your normal payment amount to pay off the principal faster.
+As you can see, it’s possible to sell a car with a lien, just as long as you pay off the loan to release the lien and transfer the title.
+There are various ways to pay off the balance of an auto loan.
+One is to add to your normal payment amount over a number of months to pay down the principal faster.
 An auto payoff calculator could help to gauge how the figures play out, including what you might save in interest payments.
-Alternatively, you may want to pay off what you owe in a single payment.
-You’ll need to get the payoff amount from the lender, and follow their steps for making the payment.
+Alternatively, you may want to pay what you owe in a single payment.
+You’ll need to get the payoff amount from the lender and follow their steps for making the payment.

-Another option is selling the vehicle to a dealer or private party and sorting out the lien arrangements at the same time.
-Taking the vehicle to the dealer you want to buy your next car from may be simpler, as they will work with you on the legal and financial steps.
-Sell your car to a private party and the onus will be on you to make the arrangements with the buyer.
+Another option is selling the vehicle to a dealership or private party and sorting out the payoff and lien arrangements at the same time.
+Taking the vehicle to a dealer is often simplest as they will work with you on the legal and financial steps.
+You’ll still want to check your payoff amount, as well as the value of your vehicle, beforehand in order to know whether the sale price will cover the payoff amount on the loan, and to negotiate a good deal.

-If you’re looking to change vehicles and need financing for a new or used car, consider RoadLoans, the online, direct-lending platform of Santander Consumer USA.
+If you’re looking to change vehicles and need financing for a new or used car, apply for preapproval before you shop.